-A lot times when you hear that an artist is going to perform during a Super Bowl halftime show, we automatically assume the NFL is doing that artist a favor.
-Yes, that is true (in terms of exposure & future sales), but never forget the NFL greatly benefits as well in terms of ratings.
+A lot times when you hear an artist is performing at the Super Bowl halftime show, we automatically assume the NFL is doing that artist a favor.
+Yes that is true (in terms of exposure & future sales), but never forget the NFL greatly benefits in terms of ratings.

-And it was a single episode of In Living Color that made it happen.
+And it was a single episode of In Living Color that made that happen.

 From the start of the first Super Bowl in the late 1960s until the early 1990s, Super Bowl halftime shows were centered around themes, tributes, and showcases.
 One year, the main song was: When the Saints Go Marching In.
 Chubby Checker, The Rockettes, and 88 grand pianos performed in 1988.

 In essence, these Super Bowl halftime shows were very “family oriented”, “wholesome”, and “safe”.
-But it also tuned people off and were known to not be in tune with current mainstream culture.
+But it also turned people off and were known to “not be in tune with current mainstream culture”.

 It all came to a head in 1992: